Njitram2000/pi_alarm/README.md

 An alarm clock running on a raspberry pi playing music from the network using Music Player Daemon (MPD), using a numpad as input and no screen.
 Written in Python

 ## development
 I've developed this on windows.
 For that, you need to be running mpd.exe with a modified version of mpd.conf.
-Both are in the tools folder
+Both are in the tools folder.
+Start mpd with:
+cd tools\mpd-0.21.24
+mpd.exe mpd.conf

 The tools folder also includes mpc for a simple way to control mpd without pi-alarm
 https://linux.die.net/man/5/mpd.conf
 https://www.musicpd.org/doc/mpc/html/
 https://python-mpd2.readthedocs.io/en/latest/
 https://wiki.videolan.org/Documentation:Command_line/

+Opening a new terminal in Visual Studio code should run this line automatically.
+It loads the evironment variables: pi-alarm/.venv/Scripts/Activate.ps1

 ## setup
 - Install raspberry pi OS